KeithMorning/KMMessageBox/README.md

 # KMMessageBox
 a small message box like weekr's, support close the keyboard,self size automatically change.
 The interface is written by block.
 #how to use
-copy the KMCompent folder to your project,import the file `KMMessagView.h`
+copy the KMCompent and images folder to your project,import the file `KMMessagView.h`

 ```objc
 CGSize size=[UIScreen mainScreen].bounds.size;